Join us for a special BIPOC (Black, Indigenous, and People of Color) centered class to practice the basics of Spoon Carving!

 THIS CLASS IS INTENDED FOR FOLKS IDENTIFYING AS PEOPLE OF COLOR, please do not register if you are a white-bodied person.

-* This class is limited to 10 individuals in order to offer more more interaction with peers and instructor and to prevent the spread of covid-19, please do not attend class if feeling ill, we will refund you.
-All students are required to wear a mask, and regularly sanitize hands and tools.
+* This class is limited to 10 individuals in order to offer more interaction with peers and instructor and to prevent the spread of covid-19, please do not attend class if feeling ill, we will refund you.
+All students are required to wear a mask.
+What is Fireweed's Covid policy?
+FAQ here

 This course is offered as micro-reparations pricing.
 Fireweed Woodshop believes in wealth redistribution while our nation has still not properly paid reparations to marginalized communities.